-The Medicaid Agency pays for covered home health services provided to eligible clients when all of the criteria listed in this section are met.
-Reimbursement is subject to the restrictions or limitations in these billing instructions and other applicable published Washington Administrative Code (WAC).
+The Medicaid agency pays for covered home health services provided to eligible clients when all of the criteria listed in this section are met.
+Reimbursement is subject to the restrictions or limitations in this provider guide and other applicable published Washington Administrative Code (WAC).